Stevenote: Format

 Stevenote addresses have usually been given at major trade expos.
 In the past, these have included the Macworld Conference & Expo in San Francisco and Boston, and the Apple Expo in Paris.
 However, Apple has stopped exhibiting at both expos.
-After 2010, the Worldwide Developer's Conference, organized and held by Apple itself at the Moscone Center in San Francisco, was the only major conference at which Apple exhibited and at which Jobs delivered a keynote address.
+After 2010, the Worldwide Developers Conference, organized and held by Apple itself at the Moscone Center in San Francisco, was the only major conference at which Apple exhibited and at which Jobs delivered a keynote address.
 In recent years, Jobs gave his Stevenotes in an auditorium at Apple's corporate campus.
 These Stevenotes, in contrast to those presented at the large trade fairs attended by Apple in the past, were by invitation only and were attended only by a relatively small number of journalists, employees, and guests, and were called "special events" rather than keynotes.
 Similar Stevenotes have also been held at the Yerba Buena Center for the Arts like those for the introduction of the iPad in 2010 and Apple's "Rock and Roll" iPod event in 2009.

 Jobs was known for donning the same uniform in nearly every keynote since 1998.
 His outfit usually consisted of a black long-sleeved mock turtleneck by Issey Miyake, Levi's 501 blue jeans, and New Balance 991 sneakers.